Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/consent-for-edge-network/README.md

 {% endhint %}

 {% hint style="warning" %}
 The use of this extension is currently limited to the setting (and enforcement) of client-side, macro consent flags.
-While SDK APIs allow for granular consent preference collection, flags are not consistently enforced with upstream applications.
+While SDK APIs allow for granular and global consent preference collection, flags are not consistently enforced with upstream applications and therefore will not accommodate use cases that rely on global/granular consent preferences.
 {% endhint %}

 ## Add the AEP Consent extension to your app